-The relevant policies are available for all users to access on South west College a) Governance of safeguarding, care and welfare in the College is overseen by the Chair of the Governing Body.
+The relevant policies are available for all users to access on South West College Gateway.

 Staff, students, the Governing Body and volunteers are directed to this Safeguarding, Care and Welfare Policy and procedures during induction and via active promotion of "keeping safe" messages through other activities e.g. internet usage and social networking.